jsproull/kriek/README.md

 **pip requirements**

-* /opt/kriek/env-kriek/bin/pip install django gunicorn psycopg2 django-suit djangorestframework
+* /opt/kriek/env-kriek/bin/pip install django gunicorn psycopg2 django-suit djangorestframework South

 **We use either wiringpi or Adafruit_BBIO depending on the platform**